Graphic text that reads 'MT SHASTA' at the top and 'E static Dance' below, with decorative swirls and a background with a galaxy or starry theme.

 About Ecstatic Dance

-While the first “Ecstatic Dance” was formed on Hawaii in 2000, this movement is a western interpretation of community practices that have existed in many cultures across time for healing, spiritual connection, and strengthening community bonds.
+• While the first “Ecstatic Dance” was formed on Hawaii in 2000, this framework is a western interpretation of community practices that have existed in many cultures across time for healing, spiritual connection, and strengthening community bonds.

-This practice draws inspiration from a long history of communal, free-form dance across many cultures and eras.
+This practice of Ecstatic Dance draws inspiration from a long history of communal, free-form dance across many cultures and eras.
 It's a contemporary expression of an timeless human impulse to use rhythmic movement for spiritual and social purposes.

 The rise of rave culture and conscious dance gatherings in the late 20th century directly contributed to the Ecstatic Dance movement, as people sought alternative, substance-free ways to experience community and spiritual connection through music and dance.